 - Have financial problems (low income, poor housing)

-- Have little support from loved ones, pals, and a significant other
+- Have little assistance from family members, buddies, and a significant other

 - Previously attempted suicide